blaisetine/karate/README.md

 I was much harder thn I though :-(

-I had to draw everything by hand, even for the music I had to write the digital frequencies for each note by hand.
+I had to draw each pixel by hand, even the music was composed and encoded by hand.

 <img src="karate.png" style="width:200px;"/>